cordovat-dev/chuleta/README.md

 ## Structure of cheat-sheets folder

 Cheat-sheets are stored in a directory tree starting from a base directory containing sub-directories (called topics and subtopics).
 Each directory contains cheat-sheet files (chuletas) that are plain text files that adhere to a name convention explained bellow.

+## Sqlite full-text search

+All cheat-sheet files are tonekized into a full-text search Sqlite database.

+## Bash autocompletion

+All search topics extracted from filanemes have Bash autompletion to streamline the search process.

+## Git integration for speedy updates

+If the folder where cheat-sheet files are located is tracked by Git, then the optional, Git-based update allows for partial updates of the database, speeding up the inclusion of any new or modified cheat-sheet in the full-text searchable database.

+## Rotating backups

+Every time the database is updated, a backup is made, week-old backups are compressed, and month-old backups are deleted.

+## Bash programming educational value

+The codebase has educational valud for learners of Bash scripting, it used good practices, advanced techniques and some OOP-like solutions.

 ## Directory name convention